apache/jena-site/source/documentation/fuseki2/fuseki-webapp.md

 where `/NAME` is the dataset publishing name at this server in URI space.

-TDB1 database:
+TDB2 database:

     fuseki-server [--loc=DIR] [[--update] /NAME]

-The argument `--tdb2` puts the command line handling into "TDB2 mode".
-A dataset created with `--loc` is a TDB2 dataset.
+The `--loc` directory is either a TDB1 or TDB2 database.
-TDB2 database:

-    fuseki-server --tdb2 [--loc=DIR] [[--update] /NAME]
+The directory `DIR` must exist.
+If the database in `DIR` does not exist, then a new database is created.
+By default this is a TDB2 database unoess teh argument --tdb1 is given.

-In-memory, non-peristent database (always updatable):
+An in-memory, non-peristent database (always updatable) is:

     fuseki-server --mem /NAME